dreger/audaciousfox.net/masthead.md

 Colophon: [GitHub pages](https://pages.github.com/) and [Jekyll](https://github.com/mojombo/jekyll).
 The domain lives on [Hover.com](http://hover.com).

-Typography: San Francisco Display and San Francisco Text for headings and menus.
+Typography: An ever-changing mixture of San Francisco, Verdana, and Futura for headings and menus.
 Georgia for body copy.